 - Acronis Disaster Recovery 1.0

 Individual Acronis product’s functions and HIPAA compliance status can vary depending on the product and data center.
-Please clarify the compliance of particular product/DC from your Account manager or contact support Acronis Customer Central.
+Please clarify the compliance of particular product/DC with your Account manager or contact firstname.lastname@example.org.

 When should be a Business Associate Agreement (BAA) signed?

 A Business Associate Agreement (BAA) must be in place between both the Covered Entity and the Business Associate and Business Associate and a Subcontractor to protect the confidentiality of all PHI.